Fadillah272/warehouse/README.md

 | GET    | `/categories/{id}`             | Get a category by ID            |

 ### Item
+Represents a general product the shop sells (e.g. "Nike Air Max").
+An Item itself has no price or stock — those live on its Variants.
+Use this when you need to manage the product catalog itself (name, SKU, description, category).

 | Method | Endpoint                                 | Description                              |
 |--------|--------------------------------------------|-------------------------------------------|
 | POST   | `/items`                                    | Create an item                             |